 Michael Hübler, Oliver Schenker, and Carolyn Fischer (2015), Second-Best Analysis of European Energy Policy: Is One Bird in the Hand Worth Two in the Bush?, ZEW Discussion Paper No. 15-079, Mannheim.
 Download (as PDF file, 408 KB)

 Credit Suisse and the Centre for European Economic Research (ZEW) in Mannheim have been carrying out the Financial Market Test Switzerland (a monthly survey of financial market analysts) since June 2006.
-Detailed results of the survey conducted between 29 June and 13 July 2015 are published here.
+Detailed results of the survey conducted between November 02 to November 16, 2015 are published here.

 Back to top